Microscopic fungal parasites reveal host’s behavior

 So, then why are thalli of Chitonomyces paradoxus present on the edge of the left elytron present on both males and females?
 Shoudn't they just be present on females in that position?
 The funny thing about these beetles is that the male individuals just try to copulate with all, even with other males.
 Therefore, males are infected at both positions, because of the presence of so-called same-sex mounting behavior, which has never been observed in females.
 [Remember that the pairing morphotype, Ch. unciger, is positioned at the left posterior claw of only males.]

-End of story, problem solved, and one hell of an application for my beloved research organisms.
+End of story, problem solved, and one very nice application for my beloved organisms.

 Blackwell M 2011, American Journal of Botany 98: 426-438.
 Tavares II 1985, Mycologia Memoir 9: 1-627.
 Thaxter R 1896, Memoirs of the American Academy of Arts and Sciences 12: 187-429.
 De Kesel 1996, Mycologia 88: 565-573.
 Weir A & GW Beakes 1995, Mycologist 9: 6-10.
 Rossi W and S Santamaría 2012.
 Mycologia 104: 785-788.
 Goldmann LM & A Weir 2012, Mycologia 104 (5): 1143-1158.